Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

 To learn from deployment experience, the system must decide which actions contributed to success, which led to failure, and how early decisions affected outcomes much later.
 This is crucial for long-horizon tasks such as brewing Gongfu tea, where a late-stage failure may originate from an earlier poor grasp or unstable placement.

-Policy Extraction With QAM
+Policy Extraction with QAM

 To address this challenge, LWD utilizes Q-learning with Adjoint Matching (QAM) for policy extraction.
 QAM uses the critic gradient to guide policy extraction for flow-based action models.
 It reformulates critic-guided optimization as local regression along the flow trajectory, avoiding unstable backpropagation through the full generative process and removing the need for tractable action likelihoods.

-Generalist Policy for Multiple Real World Tasks
+Generalist Policy for Multiple Real-World Tasks

-Brew Gongfu Tea
+• Brew Gongfu Tea

-Make Cocktail
+• Make Cocktail

-Make Fruit Juice
+• Make Fruit Juice

-Pack Shoes
+• Pack Shoes

-Grocery
+• Grocery

-These tasks are substantially more challenging than short-horizon tabletop manipulation.
+These tasks are substantially more challenging than short-horizon manipulation.
 Each episode lasts several minutes and requires a sequence of tightly coupled subtasks: measuring and mixing ingredients, pouring liquids, cutting and transferring fruit, manipulating containers, operating tools, packing deformable objects, and recovering from intermediate mistakes.
 A small error early in the episode can affect success much later, making credit assignment especially difficult.

 LWD trains a single generalist policy across all tasks rather than one specialist controller per task.
-As online fleet experience accumulates, the policy improves most clearly on these long-horizon tasks, where deployment naturally produces the kinds of data imitation learning struggles to use: failed attempts, partial progress, retries, recoveries, and human interventions.
+As online fleet experience accumulates, the policy improves more clearly on these long-horizon tasks, where deployment naturally produces the kinds of data imitation learning struggles to use: failed attempts, partial progress, retries, recoveries, and human interventions.

 Experiment results on success rate and cycle time